Thank you to all who participated in our 5th Annual Youth Essay Competition.

 Read Rishaan’s essay here.

-Swati Premkumar, Grade 8, Middle School Finalist, Bothell Washington
+Middle School Finalist, Grade 8, Bothell Washington

 “There are so many problems India is facing today, and I care about all of them, but poor sanitation is one that has stood out to me.
 It’s something I have seen first-hand and something that I truly want to fix.
 I believe writing about this problem is one step in fixing this issue, by raising awareness.”